jsilvela/jsilvela.github.io/content/post/2021-03-13-what-if-math.md

 The Romans didn't have negative numbers available.
-In fact, the negative numbers, and zero, [originated in India and China](https://en.wikipedia.org/wiki/Negative_number), and were brought to the West by the arabs in the middle ages.
+In fact, the negative numbers, and zero, [originated in India and China](https://en.wikipedia.org/wiki/Negative_number), and were brought to the West by the Arabs in the middle ages.

 ## Coordinates and vectors